Sephike/final_project_test/README.md

 [All Rejected Files](Resources/3.Rejected_Files)

 ## Topic Selection
 In selecting a topic, the team wanted to pick a dataset that represented a common interest amongst each team member.
 To varying degrees, each team member is interested in the video game industry, which has many aspects to explore such as sales, genres, platforms, rankings, and ratings.
 In particular, the video game industry is on track to hit $138 billion in revenue in 2021 according to J. Clement.
 With this much revenue, there is a wealth of data to be mined within the video game industry.

 ## Investigative Questions and Data Sources
 The investigating question is to determine the main drivers behind video game sales.
-The starting dataset was sourced from Kaggle, which ultimately was came from VgChartz.com and Metacritic.com.
+The starting dataset was sourced from Kaggle, which ultimately came from VgChartz.com and Metacritic.com.
 From running machine learning code, the team hopes to answer the following questions.

 1. What is the main driver behind North American sales?
 Genre, ESRB Rating?
 2. Does the Metascore predict higher North American sales?